 After 7 years at Virgin, he left to become a freelance PR and lobbying adviser to other brands competing by offering a genuinely better customer proposition.
 Martin was pivotal in getting the now legendary Zopa taken seriously and embraced by the press and broadcast media, before handing over to others after 6 years as the pioneering P2P lender’s adviser.
 His recent and current clients include leading names in the alternative finance movement – including Abundance, Seedrs, SyndicateRoom, Loot and Landbay – along with influential bodies including the Pensions Policy Institute, The Fairbanking Foundation and Positive Money.

-Bruce Davis is joint Managing Director of Abundance, the first regulated debt crowdfunding company in the UK.
+Bruce Davis is co-founder and joint Managing Director of Abundance, the first regulated debt crowdfunding company in the UK.
 He is an anthropologist with a creative drive that helped create the world’s first peer to peer lender Zopa in 2004, as well as products and innovations for most of the UK leading banks and building societies.
 Bruce is a founding director of the UK Crowdfunding Association and Visiting Research Fellow at the Bauman Institute, Leeds University.